How to provide feedback

 If you prefer to put your complaint in writing please include as much detail as possible in your letter and address it to the Chief Executive of the Hospice.

-The Chief Executive, with the support of the Senior Management Team, will ensure your complaint is fully investigated and will write back to you addressing every issue you raise.
+The Chief Executive, with the support of the Executive Management Team, will ensure your complaint is fully investigated and will write back to you addressing every issue you raise.
 In some cases you may be invited into the Hospice to discuss the matter further.
 In either case you will receive an acknowledgment letter describing how your complaint is being looked into.

 Who else can you contact with comments, compliments or complaints?